 Study System.
 We performed a selective predator exclusion experiment on ten woody host plant species at Great Hollow Nature Preserve in New Fairfield, Connecticut, USA (41.507998 N, -73.530032 W).
 The preserve is 334 ha and comprised predominantly of mature, closed-canopy, second-growth deciduous and mixed forest.
 Historic disturbance of the land, mostly from past agricultural uses, has favored the establishment of many of the invasive plants that are now ubiquitous to the northeastern U.S. and often aggressively targeted for removal by land managers and conservation practitioners.
 We focused our experiment on a subset of these invasive plants: Japanese barberry (Berberis thunbergii), Morrow’s honeysuckle (Lonicera morrowii), burning bush (Eunonymous alatus), and autumn olive (Eleagnus umbellata).
-These four species are designated invasive by the Connecticut Invasive Plants Council, formed via Connecticut General Statutes §22a-381a through §22a-381d (https://cipwg.uconn.edu/ipc/).
-For comparison, we chose six native woody plants co-occurring with invasive shrubs in the closed-canopy forests of Great Hollow: striped maple (Acer pennsylvanicum), shadbush (Amelanchier canadensis), musclewood (Carpinus caroliniana), witch-hazel (Hamamelis virginiana), sweet birch (Betula lenta), and American beech (Fagus grandifolia).
+These four species are designated as invasive by the Connecticut Invasive Plants Council, formed via Connecticut General Statutes §22a-381a through §22a-381d (https://cipwg.uconn.edu/ipc/).
+For comparison, we chose six native woody plants that co-occur with these invasive shrubs and are the most dominant native trees in the understory of our study system: striped maple (Acer pennsylvanicum), shadbush (Amelanchier canadensis), musclewood (Carpinus caroliniana), witch-hazel (Hamamelis virginiana), sweet birch (Betula lenta), and American beech (Fagus grandifolia).
 Performing our experiment across these 10 species thus provided a community-wide perspective on the impacts of invasive plants on food webs, in the context in which invasive plant management decisions should be made (Westman 1990).

 Bird exclusion experiment.
-From 4-27 May, 2021, we employed a predator exclusion experiment in a paired design following Singer et al. (2012).
-Briefly, insectivorous birds were prevented from foraging on branches of our 10 study species via a mesh netting that was draped over a single branch of a target plant and affixed using plastic zip-ties (“exclusion treatment”).
-Each of these branches were paired with a nearby (< 10 m away) unmanipulated control branch of the same species.
+From 4-27 May, 2021, we set up a predator exclusion experiment in a paired design following Singer et al. (2012).
+Briefly, insectivorous birds were prevented from foraging on branches of our 10 study species via mesh netting (Bird-X Protective Netting, Elmhurst, IL, USA) that was folded and sown into a bag that was slid over a single branch of a target plant, and affixed using plastic zip-ties (“exclusion treatment”).
+Each of these branches was paired with a nearby (< 10 m away) unmanipulated control branch of the same species.
 We set up 12 treatment pairs for each of the 10 focal plant species, resulting in a total of 240 individual host plants in the study.
-At the end of the set-up period on 27 May, all 240 branches were gently tapped to dislodge arthropods to avoid bias caused by the disturbance of setting up the exclusion netting.
-After a 2-wk waiting period, we then sampled foliage-foraging arthropods with a branch-beating technique (Wagner 2005) every other week.
+At the end of the set-up period on 27 May, all 240 branches were struck with a 0.3 m wooden dowel to dislodge arthropods and reset colonization to avoid bias caused by the disturbance of setting up the exclusion netting.
+After a 2-wk waiting period, we then sampled foliage-foraging arthropods with a branch-beating technique (Wagner 2005) every other week from 24 May until 2 July, to coincide with the peak breeding period of most forest birds in our region.
 We struck each branch with a 0.3 m dowel while held over a 1m2 ripstop fabric beat sheet and collected all invertebrates from the beat sheet into plastic vials or plastic zip-top bags using aspirators or soft-touch aluminum forceps.
-Each branch was sampled this way three times with 14 days in between samples.
+Each branch was sampled this way three times with 14 d between samples.
 We kept the collected arthropods cool in the field in coolers with ice packs and then transferred them to a -80º C freezer at the end of each day.